The foundation AutoCAD® course in the Architectural, Engineering and CAD Technologies program.

 |Upon completion of the course, the student will be able to...|

 - Use the AutoCAD® software program to create drawings from scratch and to modify, manipulate, copy, delete, save, and plot drawings.

-- Use the full range of AutoCAD® commands and options, use the keyboard, toolbar, and menu interfaces, and employ shortcuts and time-saving strategies to operate the program at a level of efficiency acceptable for employment as a CAD technician.
+- Use the full range of AutoCAD® commands and options and employ shortcuts and time-saving strategies to operate the program at a level of efficiency acceptable for employment as a CAD technician.

-- Create, render, and manipulate 3D AutoCADŽ drawings and convert 2D drawings to 3D drawings.
+- Create, render, and manipulate 3D AutoCAD® drawings and convert 2D drawings to 3D drawings.